If you find yourself in a serious life changing event how ready are you?

 This is the very question that has had me concerned from time to time and I have to say I am not yet ready for such an event.
 If you have young kids and family to care for then being prepared will be so much harder of cause.
 But I have been thinking and wondering of what I can do to be in a better situation should an emergency event that calls for DIY survival occurs.

 Because I live in a country that is prone to earthquakes I am a little surprised that I have not put a plan in place sooner.
+Especially since the ads come onto the radio from time to time reminding us to be ready.

 I am now slowly gathering useful gear and supplies so at the very least life will be a little more comfortable should our house hold have to head for the hills.
-Yes that is where I plan to head should the sh..t it the fan.
+Yes that is where I plan to head should the sh..t hit the fan.
 I hope this never happens to myself or anyone else out there but just incase.

 My Survival List Time to Gear Up